dreadcast/skri.be/doc/themes.md

 # Themes

 A skri.be theme contains all templates and assets you'll need to generate a static blog.
-[Nunjucks](https://github.com/mozilla/nunjucks) is currently the only supported template engine.
+[Nunjucks](http://mozilla.github.io/nunjucks/templating.html) is currently the only supported template engine.

-Just like your blog, your theme should be a valid npm package and thus, contain a valid `package.json`.
+Just like your blog, your theme should be a valid [npm](https://docs.npmjs.com/files/package.json) package (but not necessary published) and thus, contain a valid `package.json`.

 ## Fields

-There are two fields, `main` whose value will always be `package.json` and a config.
+There are two fields, `main` whose value will always be `package.json` and `config`.

 ### Theme config